 Jack slid his left hand gently down her side, as his right hand lifted her chin so that her still wet eyes met his again.
 He had hidden his pain well, but being fresh in her mind, she had no hope of pretending it wasn’t there.
 Jack bent slightly, pressing his lips to hers, cleaning the excess blood from her lips, his tongue lapped up one last trickle of blood left clinging to her mouth.
 As he withdrew his tongue, it scraped across his upper teeth, staining them pink.
 “You and I are now one.
 I am you and you are me,” Jack softly whispered.

-His hands slid slowly down to her waist, and as they reached her hips, slid softly back up her spine.
-Lana's back tightened and arched within his touch.
+His hands slid slowly to her waist, and as they reached her hips, crept softly back up her spine.
+Lana’s back tightened and arched within his touch.
 Jack knew just how to touch her, and the growl of passion and desire in her next exhale proved that point.
 As his hands reached her shoulders, his fingers curled over and softly scratched her back as they slid back down her spine.

-Lana's look changed from one of deep sadness to that of painful desire.
-The new revelation of Jack's past left her wanting him more than ever.
+Lana’s look changed from one of deep sadness to that of painful desire.
+The new revelation of Jack’s past left her wanting him more than ever.
 Like an addict craves another high, Lana hungered for another touch of his hand upon her skin.
-Every inch that he touched inflamed with passion, leaving what was untouched begging to be next.
+Every inch that he touched inflamed her with passion, leaving what was untouched begging to be next.